 We always do a big vacuum under the couch, bed, etc, hide plastic bags, clean the trash and do a visual “sweep” for anything Twyla might get into.
 This includes my jewelry.
 I don’t know how she does it but whenever we leave on a trip, she gets bored and finds her way into my jewelry box.
 I have this particular pair of earrings that are a little fluffy that she loves to play with.
 So – hide your kids, hide your wives, hide your earrings.

-3. Move Your Plants Out Of Reach
+3. I Move All Plants Out Of Reach From My Cat To Avoid Poisoning

 We’re super lucky because Twyla doesn’t care about plants.
 At all.
 (Or tuna, she’s strange I’m telling you.)
 Our older cat, Anakey, would nibble on plants so we would move a few to higher shelves when we traveled to make sure we didn’t come home to an empty pot.